akhils95/Machine-Learning-Python/Theory Explaination/README.md

-# Theory knowledge necesarry for Data Science.
+# Theory knowledge necesarry for Data Science

 This is a markdown file containing information about all models that we have built and also some small mathematical processess that may have happened in between.